Jungle girl

 A jungle girl (so-called, but usually adult woman) is an archetype or stock character, often used in popular fiction, of a female adventurer, superhero or even a damsel in distress living in a jungle or rainforest setting.
-An alternate depiction is a cave girl.
+A prehistoric depiction is a cave girl.

 Description

 Jungle girls are generally depicted as wearing either a scanty animal print (usually leopard) bikini or some type of jungle dress made from fur, leather, or sometimes vegetation.
-Most are barefoot, while some are shown in primitive shoes.
+Most are barefoot while some are shown in primitive shoes.
 Some are feral children; some come from a wealthy, educated family who grew up in the jungle.
 Others come to visit, whether by accident or design, and decide to stay and serve as protectors of the land and local tribes.
 They are the female counterpart of Tarzanesque characters.
-They are depicted either as a tough heroine, perhaps a jungle queen, or as a bound and gagged damsel in distress to be rescued by a male, loincloth-wearing hero.
+They are depicted either as a tough heroine, perhaps a jungle queen, or as a bound and gagged damsel in distress to be rescued by a jungle man.
+They are almost all white, and never native to the jungle where they have their adventures.